wp-plugins/quickshare/readme.txt

 = Sharing to additional social media networks =
 If you think QuickShare should support sharing to additional networks, please let me know in the support forums and I'll consider adding support.
 I don't intend to add any more networks that would be enabled by default (or automatically enabled after an update), though.

+= Sharing Numbers/statistics =
+The one caveat to the bloat-less implementation and philosophy that QuickShare uses is that there is no good way to track shares.
+It is technically possible to track the number of times users take the initial action of pressing the share button on your site; however, there is no way to confirm that the action was completed without pulling in data from the various networks (typically via their javascripts).
+Furthermore, there is no clean way to store internal statistics (number of times each action was initiated) without polluting the database and making the sharing process more technically complex.
+Therefore, I don't plan on adding this functionality; if you find a possible alternative solution, please let me know and I will consider it.
+You should be able to track QuickShare shares as external links with analytics software such as Google Analytics if you're interested in tracking shares (versus displaying the data publically).

 = WordPress Version Support =
 QuickShare does **not** work in WordPress versions below 3.5 (it will probably throw a php fatal error when attempting to activate).
 For best results, always use the latest version of WordPress.